 What happens when demand exceeds supply?
 The value/price of the supply goes up.
 The supply of pet-friendly rental units is less than half the rental market demand by pet owners.
 The current market pet-friendly rent premium vastly overcompensates for the actual risk/cost of renters with pets.

-The average pet owner earns significantly more that non-pet owners.
+The average pet owner earns significantly more than non-pet owners.
 On average, they spend about $1,550 annually on a dog and $950 on a cat.
 Renters with pets are ready, willing and able to pay more rent for their pets.
 This represents a significant profit opportunity for rental owners.

 Nationwide Study on Pet-Friendly Rental Units*